 - Adaptation Expansion: Gets a lot more screen time in the anime.

-- Clipped Wing Angel: He seems to have traded his time manipulation for raw strength, but it only served to give Kenpachi a better shot at killing him.
+- Clipped-Wing Angel: He used his enhanced version of Time Tells No Lies on himself to immensely increase his raw strength and transform into a muscular brute, but it only served to give Kenpachi a better shot at killing him.

 - Obsessive-Compulsive Barkeeping: He works as a bartender, and in almost all of the early episodes he appears in, at least once he's shown polishing a glass while standing behind the group's private bar.